Cleaning nicotine from walls and ceilings

 - The walls and cathedral ceilings, rent or borrow a Kirby type vacuum and borrow a ladder to first vacuum the surfaces.

 - Take a bucket, fill it with water and a small amount of Clorox, put gloves on, use a large sponge and squeeze it out until damp to wipe the surfaces, you'll be shocked at the brown soot that comes off!.

 - If you're dealing with stained wood, you might want to consider sanding it and then restaining.

 - Aerate the home daily or after work by leaving the sliding glass doors, windows, front door, and bedroom/bathroom doors open and run some fans throughout the house.
 For a nice fragrance, you can rub natural scented oils of Patchouli, Lavender, Sandalwood etc. on the fan grating so the fans distribute the favorable odor.

-- Did you know that Chlorox, Baking Soda, Ammonia, White Vinegar, and ordinary soap flakes will do the same thing as commercial brands of cleaners at a fraction of the cost if used in varying needed strengths?
+- Did you know that Clorox, baking soda, ammonia, white vinegar, and ordinary soap flakes will do the same thing as commercial brands of cleaners at a fraction of the cost if used in varying needed strengths?

 - That's all!
 It's worked for us, we do the baking soda on the carpets now about 2 times per month!